Manager: Anastasia Boudanoque

 Ray continues to win the admiration of fans and fellow musicians worldwide.
 In 2012, he became the youngest soloist ever to perform in the televised Nobel Prize Concert for the Nobel Laureates and the Swedish Royal Family.
 His Carnegie Hall debut with the Royal Stockholm Philharmonic and Sakari Oramo, as well as his sold-out Musikverein concert with the Gewandhaus Orchestra and Riccardo Chailly were met with standing ovations.

-Ray Chen is looking forward to a 16-concert national recital tour of Australia, a tour of China with the Gothenburg Symphony under the direction of Kent Nagano, and a European tour with the London Philharmonic and Christoph Eschenbach.
-He is excited about his debuts with the Orchestre National de France, and the Rotterdam Philharmonic, as well as his solo recital at the Amsterdam Concertgebouw.
+Ray Chen recently completed a 16-concert national recital tour of Australia and made his debut with the Orchestre National de France.
+He looks forward to an upcoming tour of China with the Gothenburg Symphony and Kent Nagano, and a European tour with the London Philharmonic and Christoph Eschenbach.
+Other highlights of the season include debuts with the Rotterdam Philharmonic, and a recital at the Amsterdam Concertgebouw.

 Born in Taiwan and raised in Australia, Ray was accepted to the Curtis Institute of Music at age 15, where he studied with Aaron Rosand and was supported by Young Concert Artists.
 He plays the 1715 “Joachim” Stradivarius violin on loan from the Nippon Music Foundation.
 This instrument is one of the five 1715 violins once owned by the famed Hungarian violinist, Joseph Joachim (1831-1907).